 As of the 1999 revision, Ethnologue assigns three-letter "language codes" to 6783 "languages", for 6059 of which an estimate of number of speakers is given.
 (In some cases, the languages without a speaker-count estimate are extinct; in other cases, there are no "mother-tongue speakers"; and in some cases, the number of speakers is unknown).

 Here's a table with some of the data from this plot.
 I've included all the powers of 10, along with a few familiar languages to illustrate various parts of the range:

 Many of the 6,000-odd "living" languages cited in Ethnologue are endangered or nearly extinct.
 Those represented in the left half of the graph above, with 10,000 or fewer speakers, are especially vulnerable.
 Roughly half of the world's languages are moribund, in the sense that new generations of children are not being raised to speak them.
 Within a century, it is likely that the number of living languages will be cut at least in half, and may well be fewer than 1,000.
 Thus the current rate of extinction for languages is much greater than the rate of extinction for biological species.
 Most people believe that this loss of linguistic and cultural diversity is a bad thing.
 Language preservation is difficult, but there are some success stories.
 For languages that can't be saved, it is still possible to document them for scientific purposes and for the sake of future generations who might want to study or even revive them.
-For further discussion, see the web sites of the Endangered Language Fund, the Foundation for Endangered Languages and the International Clearing House for Endangered Languages, or this recent article from Scientific American.
+For further discussion, see the Ethnologue page on Endangered Languages, or the web sites of the Endangered Languages Project, the Foundation for Endangered Languages, and the Institue for Endangered Languages.

 Looking at the other end of the distribution, the "top 20" languages in terms of number of native speakers (again from the 1996 edition of Ethnologue) are: